OPERATING SYSTEM FOR MOBILE SYSTEMS PROGRAMMING - 2017/8

 Indicative content includes the following.

-Introduction to mobile systems programming (Characteristics, Overview of different mobile platforms)
+Introduction to mobile systems programming (explain different programming concepts and mobile platforms)

 Mobile device architecture (Hardware, Software, Platform, Product line)